-- ☐ The CoBASA architecture (Barata et al., 2003), taken as model, introduces an agent-based control architecture in which cooperation regulated by contracts is proposed as a flexible approach to dynamic shop floor re-engineering. - □ It describes the dynamic & flexible cooperation of manufacturing agents representing resources (robots), and how they can be created from a generic agent template. - □ The flexibility is assured by the resource (robot) consortium concept (CoBASA).
+- ☐ The CoBASA architecture (Barata et al., 2003) introduces an agent-based control architecture in which cooperation regulated by contracts is proposed as a flexible approach to dynamic shop floor re-engineering. - □ It describes the dynamic and flexible cooperation of manufacturing agents representing resources (here robots), and how they can be created from a generic agent template. - ☐ The flexibility is assured by the resource (robot) consortium concept defined in the CoBASA architecture.